RickStrahl/BlogPosts/2019-09/WPF-Window-Closing-Errors/WpfWindowClosingErrors.md

 ## Deferring Close() Handler Logic
 In the MahApps Github issue @batzendev provided the solution, but initially I figured this would be difficult to manage deferring operations because of the potential to abort shutdown.
 But after I continued to see errors with the simple solution above, I realized this had to be fixed properly using deferred execution as @batzendev suggested..

-The idea is that the Close() handler shouldn't execute any code directly but always defer operation.
-To make this work the handler should by default always be set to not close the form **unless an explicit flag is set to force the form closed**.
-IOW, the application has to be in charge of when to actually shut down the window.
-Anything that fires `OnClosing()` is initially deferred.
+The idea is that **the Close() handler shouldn't execute any code directly** but always defer operation.
+To make this work the handler by default shouldn't close the form, **unless an explicit flag is set to force it to be closed**.
+IOW, the application has to be in charge of when to actually shut down the window rather than `OnClosing()` on its own.
+As a result anything that fires `OnClosing()` is initially deferred, until the closing logic decides that the form should indeed be closed.

+This allows for the closing abort scenarios such as when there are open, unsaved documents and the user decides to Cancel and keep the app open.
+In that case, the `ForceClose` flag is left unset and the method returns, leaving the form open.
+Otherwise, the flag is set and the `Close()` method is called again with the `ForceClose` flag set which causes the form to immediately close.

+This frees WPF from having to potentially fight with multiple close operations because the actual `OnClosing()` code has been distilled down to a very quick binary operation.

-Luckily WPF makes deferring operations pretty easy using a Dispatcher and Async invocation.
+Luckily WPF makes deferring operations pretty easy to implement using a Dispatcher and Async invocation.
 The only other thing needed is the logic to flag the shutdown operation via a `ForceClose` flag.

 Here's what that code looks like: